filisko/php-docker/README.md

 - `./name.sh hello.dev`: Sets your domain as the configured one for nginx and SSL certificates.

+It uses `mkcert`  for generating the SSL certificates so you need to have this before hand.
 This allows you to work with HTTPS in your local environment.
-It uses `mkcert`  for generating the SSL certificates so you need to have it in your system.

-Also, it will add the domain to **/etc/hosts** if you allow it (note that this is a required either way).
+Also, it will add the domain to **/etc/hosts** if you allow it to when the prompt pops up.
+This is required either way.

 In Ubuntu you can install it like this:

 ```sh
 sudo apt-get -y install mkcert
 ```